yannh/world-vue/Readme.md

-# World-vue (pronounced World-view)
+# World-vue

-This script provides a simple webpage that rotates through pictures from the Planet.com gallery.
+World-vue (pronounce world-view) provides a simple webpage that rotates through pictures from the Planet.com gallery.
 It displays the Title and Subtitle on each picture.
 There is a basic opacity-transition between each picture.

 Planet.com does not have CORS setup - therefore use get\_json.sh